 Hester, A.J., Mitchell, F.J.G. & Kirby, K.J., 1996.
 Effects of season and intensity of sheep grazing on tree regeneration in a British upland woodland.
 Forest Ecology and Management 88: 99-106.
-[Low level of grazing pressure necessary for long term health of woodlands.]

 Pepper, S., Barbour, A. & Glass, J., 2020.
 The Management of Wild Deer in Scotland: deer working group report.
 Scottish Government, Edinburgh, ISBN: 9781838605253 [Distribution maps and population estimates for red, roe, Sika and fallow deer; also information on legal constraints for killing deer, and management targets for culling.]